Got Breasts?

 Goal -- for all people with breasts to have more knowledge of their options for breast health screenings.

-Hope -- for you to make the best-informed decision for your own body and health.
+Hope -- for you to make an informed decision for your own body and your own health.

 When screening/detecting cancer, earlier is always better.